 Campaign Finance Reform - HB 569 by Rep. Schenck and SB 1382 by Sen. Latvala would eliminate Committees of Continuous Existence (CCEs) and all associated reporting requirements.
 There are significant differences between the House and Senate bills, but both sides appear to be raising the contribution limits to \$3000 for statewide elections.
 In the present form the House s would increase the limit to \$3,000 for all races, but the Senate would keep the current contribution limit of \$500 to candidates.
-HB 569 passed out of the House and SB 1382 passed out of its second committee.
+HB 569 passed out of the House and SB 1382 has one committee remaining.

 Repeal of Renewable Gasoline Standard - SB 320 by Sen. Evers and HB 4001 by Rep. Gaetz would repeal the Florida Renewable Fuel Standard Act that was enacted in 2008 (HB 7135).
 The Act requires that all gas sold after 2010, with exceptions, must contain 9-10% fuel ethanol.
-HB 4001 is ready for the floor and SB 320 passed out of its first committee.
+HB 4001 passed out of the House and SB 320 is scheduled to be heard on Tuesday in the Senate, but was amended to encourage the use of ethanol instead of repealing the standard all together.